bradchristie/taminations-flutter/assets/c1/split_counter_rotate.md

 # Split Counter Rotate

-At Advanced, [Split Counter Rotate](../a2/box_counter_rotate.md) is proper only from a 2x4 formation(for example, Parallel Waves or Columns), or from Twin or Point-to-Point Diamonds.
+At Advanced, [Split Counter Rotate](../a2/box_counter_rotate.md) is proper only from a 2x4 formation (for example, Parallel Waves or Columns), or from Twin or Point-to-Point Diamonds.
 At C-1, this restriction is removed.
 The call can begin from any setup that can be divided across its long axis into two side-by-side four-dancer formations with no dancers facing directly toward or away from the center point of their group of four.
 Each such four-dancer group does a Counter Rotate around the center point of their formation.
-For example, Split Counter Rotate from a Tidal Wave ends in Parallel Waves.
+For example, "Split Counter Rotate" from a Tidal Wave ends in Parallel Waves.

 >
 > ![alt](split_counter_rotate-1.png)